+- Number of Students Enrolled at the School

+- Grade Levels i.e., K-5, 6-8, or 9 -12

+- Student Demographics (% Free or Reduced, English Language Learners, Special Education, Racial breakdown)

+- O This data can be found in the DPI WiseDash Portal or your school Student Information System.

+- Principal's Name

-In the document header the following items must be included: • The title of the document "Wisconsin School Counseling Program • Number of Students Enrolled at the School Accountability Report" • Grade Levels i.e., K-5, 6-8, or 9 -12 • The year "2019-2020 & 2020-2021" • Student Demographics (% Free or Reduced, English Language • The following statement: "A continuous improvement document sponsored Learners, Special Education, Racial breakdown) by the Wisconsin School Counselor Association" • This data can be found in the DPI WiseDash Portal or School Name your school Student Information System.
-School Address Principal's Name School Phone Number • Name(s) of the School Counselor(s) School Website A WSCPAR document representing the school counseling program provided by on school information for each school/building.
-If your district or school has a uniqu completing the document header a minimum of ten business days before the due date.
+- Name(s) of the School Counselor(s)

+A WSCPAR document representing the school counseling program provided by one counselor at multiple schools/buildings must provide all of the above school information for each school/building.
+If your district or school has a unique structure, please reach out to the data team for support in completing the document header a minimum of ten business days before the due date.